Menopause: Other animals

 The majority of mammal species reach menopause when they cease the production of ovarian follicles, which contain eggs (oocytes), between one-third and two-thirds of their maximum possible lifespan.
 However, few live long enough in the wild to reach this point.
 Humans are joined by a limited number of other species in which females live substantially longer than their ability to reproduce.
 Examples of others include cetaceans: beluga whales, narwhals, orcas, false killer whales and short-finned pilot whales.
+Research published in 2023 and 2025 showed that wild Ugandan chimpanzees and gorillas, respectively, undergo menopause.

 Menopause has been reported in a variety of other vertebrate species, but these examples tend to be from captive individuals, and thus are not necessarily representative of what happens in natural populations in the wild.
 Menopause in captivity has been observed in several species of nonhuman primates, including rhesus macaques and chimpanzees.
 Some research suggests that wild chimpanzees do not experience menopause, as their fertility declines are associated with declines in overall health.
 Menopause has been reported in elephants in captivity and guppies.
 Dogs do not experience menopause; the canine estrus cycle simply becomes irregular and infrequent.
 Although older female dogs are not considered good candidates for breeding, offspring have been produced by older animals, see Canine reproduction.
 Similar observations have been made in cats.

 Life histories show a varying degree of senescence; rapid senescing organisms (e.g., Pacific salmon and annual plants) do not have a post-reproductive life-stage.
 Gradual senescence is exhibited by all placental mammalian life histories.